kiswend/ML-deployment-guide/ccnew-2-switch-deployment-guide-professional.md

 ## 1. Introduction

-This guide provides comprehensive instructions for deploying a Mojaloop Switch environment using the Control Center's GitOps infrastructure.
+This guide provides instructions for deploying a Mojaloop Switch environment using the Control Center's GitOps infrastructure.
 The Switch environment serves as the central hub for processing financial transactions between Digital Financial Service Providers (DFSPs).

 ### 1.1 Architecture Overview